edgedb/easy-edgedb/README.md

 In the above example we could easily just cast the last string into an integer and EdgeDB will be happy again: `SELECT {(1, 2, 3), (4, 5, <int64>'6')};`.

-To access the fields of a tuple you still start from the number 0, but after a `.` instead of inside `[]`.
+To access the fields of a tuple you still start from the number 0, but you write the numbers after a `.` instead of inside a `[]`.
 Now that we know all this, we can update all our cities at the same time.
 It looks like this:

 ```
 for data in {('Buda-Pesth', 402706), ('London', 3500000), ('Munich', 230023), ('Bistritz', 9100)}